railwayapp/templates/ruby/with-rails/README.md

 # Ruby on Rails on Railway

-Wow, that's a tonguetwister huh
+Wow, that's a tongue twister huh

 Install railway if you haven't